poppins/poppins/README.md

 All configuration in {filename}.poppins.ini.
 See example.poppins.ini for instructions.

 ### Deployment ###
+NAME
+    poppins - backup script with incremental snapshots

 SYNOPSIS
     poppins -c {configfile} [-d] [-h] [-v] [--long-options]

 DESCRIPTION

-Poppins has one required option, "-c", the configfile.
-An example can be found in the poppins source directory.
-You must name it {filename}.poppins.ini.
+    Poppins has one required option, "-c", the config file.
+Good practice is to name it {filename}.poppins.ini.
 Options in the ini file may be overridden by cli options.
+A useful overriden parameter is the remote host.
 See example.

 EXAMPLES

-    poppins -c example.poppins.ini --remote-host=webserver1
+    poppins -c example.poppins.ini --remote-host=webserver1 --color

 OPTIONS
     -c {configfile}
-        configfile.
-Required.
+        Required configuration file.

+     --color
+         Output in pretty colors.

     -d
-        debugmode.
-Will output all commands ran by poppins
+        Debugmode.
+Output all commands ran by Poppins.

     -h, --help
-        prints this help page
+        Print this help page.

     -v
-        prints poppins version
+        Print Poppins version.